llpara/fe-seed/README.md

 The available methods on the backend are:
 ```
-    GET   /text          // to retrieve a text fragment
+    GET   /api/text      // retrieve a text fragment so you don't have to search the web
-    POST  /api/save      // to persist the body of the request to the server
+    POST  /api/save      // persist the body of the request to the server
-    GET   /api/load      // to retrieve whatever it was persisted on `save` as the response body
+    GET   /api/load      // retrieve what `/api/save` persisted

 ```

+Good luck!